astropy/astropy-APEs/APE6.rst

 Each line of the YAML-encoded data structure must start with the two characters ``# `` (hash followed by space) to indicate the presence of header content.
-The first line which does not start with ``#`` signifies the end of the header.
-Subsequent lines starting with ``#`` are treated as file comment lines.
+All content within this header section must be parseable as a single YAML document.
+The first line which does not start with ``#`` signifies the end of the header and the start of the data section.
+Subsequent lines within the data section starting with ``#`` are to be ignored by the parser and not provided in the header output.

-Within the header section, lines which start with ``##`` are treated as comments and can be ignored by readers.
-There is no requirement for ECSV writers to emit such comment data.
+Within the header section, lines which start with ``##`` are treated as comments and must be ignored by readers.
+ECSV writers shall not emit such comment data.
 Relevant comment strings should be serialized within the ``meta`` keyword structure.

 Beyond the minimal standard, applications are free to create a custom data structure as needed using the top-level ``meta``